The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Main results.

 One can notice that $\{dist(i,j)>1, \ \forall i,j \in\Gamma_k,k=0,1\}$, $\Gamma_0\cap\Gamma_1=\emptyset$ and $\mathbb{Z}=\Gamma_0\cup\Gamma_1$.
 For convenience we will write $\mathbb{E}^{\Gamma_i}=\mathbb{E}^{\Gamma_i,\omega}$ for $i=0,1$.
 Denote

 In order to prove the Log-Sobolev Inequality for the measure $\nu$, we will express the entropy with respect to the measure $\nu$ as the sum of the entropies of the measures $\mathbb{E}^{\Gamma_0}$ and $\mathbb{E}^{\Gamma_1}$.
 Assume $f\geq 0$.
-We can write The following proposition gives a Log-Sobolev type inequality for the product measures $\mathbb{E}^{ \Gamma_{k},\omega},k=0,1$. \begin{proposition} If conditions $\textbf{A}$ or $\textbf{B}$ are satisfied then for $J$ sufficiently small the following Log-Sobolev type inequality holds for $k=0,1$, and some positive constant $\tilde C$. \end{proposition} The proof of Proposition~\ref{prp2.2Pap2} will be the subject of Section \ref{section6}.
+We can write The following proposition gives a Log-Sobolev type inequality for the product measures $\mathbb{E}^{ \Gamma_{k},\omega},k=0,1$. \begin{proposition} Assume either (H1) or (H2).
+If the conditions (C1), (C2) and (C3) are satisfied then the following Log-Sobolev type inequality holds for $k=0,1$, and some positive constant $\tilde C$. \end{proposition} The proof of Proposition~\ref{prp2.2Pap2} will be the subject of Section \ref{section6}.
 If we use the Proposition~\ref{prp2.2Pap2} for $\mathbb{E}^{\Gamma_i},i=0,1$, we get

 For the fourth term on the right hand side of~\eqref{2.4Pap2} we can write

 If we use again Proposition~\ref{prp2.2Pap2} for the measures $\mathbb{E}^{\Gamma_{i}},i=0,1$ we get

 If we work similarly for the last term $\nu (\mathcal{P}^2f^q \log \mathcal{P}^2f^q)$ of ~\eqref{2.5Pap2} and inductively for any term $\nu (\mathcal{P}^kf^q log \mathcal{P}^kf^q)$, then after $n$ steps~\eqref{2.4Pap2} and~\eqref{2.5Pap2} will give